lsst-dm/dmtn-124/index.rst

 Verification Framework
 ----------------------

 We have defined a metrics verification framework with an API for dispatching the results to our metrics curation infrastructure.
 Metrics (which are any scalar quantity that can be calculated and which we wish track) have a definition specified in YAML.
-Here is an example of the definition for the key metric AM1 [KSK: one thing that trips people up is that the code definition of a metric measurement is not in the same place as the definition of the metric itself]:
+Here is an example of the definition for the key metric AM1:

 .. code-block:: yaml